dominiquegarmier/auto-docs-action/README.md

 2. Generates git diff for each file to understand what changed
 3. Sends files to Claude Code CLI with context-aware prompts
 4. Validates changes using AST parsing to ensure only docstrings were modified
+5. Optionally runs pre-commit hooks before committing (if configured)
-5. Creates commit with updated docstrings and pushes back to repository
+6. Creates commit with updated docstrings and pushes back to repository
-6. For pull requests, automatically pushes updates to PR branch (like pre-commit.ci)
+7. For pull requests, automatically pushes updates to PR branch (like pre-commit.ci)
-7. Automatically ensures PR base branches are available for accurate diff detection
+8. Automatically ensures PR base branches are available for accurate diff detection

 ### First Run